jotak/hawkular-grafana-outofthebox/README.md

 ## Usage

 Edit the docker-compose file 'bootstrap' section, by setting the tenant you want to use and the dashboard templates you want to setup in Grafana.
 Dashboard templates are located in the `dashboards` directory.
-You can put several of them, separated by space.
+You can put several of them (just put the file name without extension), separated by space.

 Example: